This post may contain affiliate links. Please read our full Disclosure Policy.

 Tips And Tricks For Making Butter Toffee

 - It is VERY important to make sure your butter is at room temperature.
-I have made this in the past with butter that was too cold and the mixture separated when I was heating it.
+I have made this in the past with butter that was too cold, and the mixture separated when I was heating it.
 The toffee turned out flaky and grainy when it cooled.
 To fix toffee that has separated, you can add one or two tablespoons of warm water to the mixture.
 Continuously stir it, and it should mix back together.

 - For a slightly different type of English butter toffee, add a layer of whole almonds or nuts to the bottom of the baking sheet prior to pouring the hot toffee on.
 Once the toffee is cooled, it will be full of delicious nutty chunks.